bytemaster/bytemaster.github.io/_posts/2015-12-28-BitShares-Vision.md

 Given that we cannot write an immutable set of blockchain rules for government, we should instead focus on how to use a blockchain with completely mutable rules to create a well ordered, self-governing, society.

-## Cryptocurrency isn’t Property

-To understand how a blockchain can be used to create a non-violent society we must first dispel one of the most sacred beliefs regarding cryptocurrency: that a crypto-currency is property.
-If we believe that all value is perceived value then a crypto-currency is nothing more than value as perceived by others.
-Since we cannot control the perception of others we do not control the value of our cryptocurrency.

-Taken a step further, what makes one fork of a blockchain valuable and another worthless?
-It is merely the perception of the individuals of society that choose to value one fork and not another.
-Going a step further, an individual with coins has no right to demand everyone else in society accept their transfer of funds.
-The rest of society is free to voluntarily decline to process his or her transaction.
-This would have the impact of rendering that individual’s coins worthless (freezing their account).

-While no one likes to have their account frozen in part or in full this action does not constitute a violation of property rights nor the initiation of aggression.
-It is the moral equivalent to earning a bad reputation.
-No one likes to have their reputation tarnished whether deserved or not.
-Unfortunately it is not something you own, but something others think of you.
-They own their thoughts, not you.

-This means that from a NAP point of view a society built on a blockchain may freely change how it wishes to interpret the information contained on a blockchain without violating the rights of the individuals.

-This means that inflation on a blockchain isn’t theft.
-It means that the blockchain can vote to freeze your account or reallocate your balances without actually stealing anything from you.
-It means the blockchain can charge negative interest rates on your account without it being morally wrong nor aggression.
-In other words, it means there is a huge degree of flexibility that is possible for a society built on a blockchain without ever violating the non aggression principle (NAP).

-Not everything that is morally permissible is beneficial to society.
-Just because a blockchain may legitimately freeze your account, inflate, or charge negative interest rates does not mean that these attributes will garner support from society.
-The defining characteristic of a blockchain based government based on the NAP is that members of the society are free to leave for another blockchain.
-This means that free market competition will drive a blockchain based government to adopt policies that are fair and widely accepted or its currency will lose value and influence.

 # Implications for BitShares

 BitShares has already been evolving into a self-governing and dynamic blockchain.
 It has been pitched as a DA-Company, Community, Currency, and Country.
 Depending upon who you ask emphasis will be placed on different aspects of BitShares.
 Some people want to focus on the DA-Company aspect with a focus on a service (Exchange) and generating a profit (fees).
 Others wish to focus on the Currency aspect with a focus eliminating inflation and/or deflation.